Retired Ministers’ Housing Society

-The Society is managed by a Board that comprises members from across the URC with the skills and experience to govern and maintain high standards.
-It normally meets three times a year.
-The day-to-day management of the properties is carried out by a team of professional staff led by the Chief Executive.
+The Society is managed by a Board that comprises members from across the URC, experienced housing professionals and tenant representatives with the skills and experience to govern and maintain high standards.

 David Greatorex is Vice-Chair of the Board.
 He spent his career working in local authority housing service in Derby.
 He is a Fellow of the Chartered Institute of Housing.
 Following retirement, he spent a few years as a Board Member at YMCA Derbyshire.